xiaoxianyu-office/mm/Items/Options.md

 **AppendType: \[true/false\]**

   - Toggles if the MYTHIC_TYPE should be appended to this item no matter what.
-Necessary for the wearing condition to function properly.
+Necessary for wearing, holding, and hasitem conditions to work properly.

 **Unbreakable: \[true/false\]**